 A New Definition of Property Management

-Yet the winds of change are bringing in new remote technology, economic volatility and financial challenges, government regulation, tenant expectations, and entrepreneurial factors are changing the answer to what is property management.
+Yet the winds of change are bringing in new remote technology, cashflow volatility and financial challenges, government regulation, tenant expectations, and entrepreneurial factors are changing the answer to what is property management.

-What’s being rented, by whom, for what price, how it’s being paid for and what services are being rendered seems to be up in the air.
+What’s being rented, by whom, for what price, how it’s being paid for and what services are being rendered is different today..

 Today, we’re taking a new look at what a property management professional does and how software and the market is changing their work.
 We want to focus on the profit opportunities of tomorrow.